fedimint/sob22-tasks/nix-integration.md

 To make deployment easier having a Nix(OS) module allowing to easily set up a federation would be useful.
 Nix allows to write entire system configurations as a single configuration file and to reproducibly build that system.
 As such it is well-suited for security-critical applications.

+The project is building a nix module for MiniMint.
+This is related to [integration testing](ci-testing.md), so if both projects are chosen by someone they should coordinate.

 **Expected Outcomes:**
 * Basic understanding of federated e-cash and Bitcoin
 * Nix expression that builds the project's binary outputs